-So how do Somatostatin Analogues actually work?
+How do Somatostatin Analogues actually work?

-You can see from the data why Octreotide and Lanreotide target SSTR2 and to a lesser extent SSTR5 but Pasireotide (Signifor or SOM-230) is interesting as it appears to have affinity for SSTRs 1-3 and 5, probably why it has been approved for Cushing’s Disease (ATCH producing).
+Octreotide and Lanreotide mainly target SSTR2 and to a lesser extent SSTR5 but Pasireotide (Signifor or SOM-230) is interesting as it appears to have affinity for SSTRs 1-3 and 5, possibly connected to its Cushing’s Disease (ATCH producing) approval.
 However, to date, there has not been enough evidence showing that Pasireotide has a progression-free survival benefit over the other 2 therapies.
-It is also associated with hyperglycemia.
-You may find this video interesting as the doctor is suggesting it could be used by NET patients in certain scenarios.
+It is also heavily associated with hyperglycemia.
+You may find this video interesting as the doctor (Strosberg) is suggesting it could be used by NET patients but only in certain scenarios.

-What about SSA labelled diagnostics?
+What about SSA labelled diagnostics and therapies?

 Do Somatostatin Receptors work for everyone?

 Unfortunately not.
-Some people have more sensitive receptors than others and the figure of 80% appears to be the most common statistic indicating one-fifth of all NET patients may not be able to respond correctly to SSA treatment or get the right results from Octreoscans/Ga 68 PET and/or PRRT.
-However, that needs to be taken into context and probably applies to midgut NETs measured against SSTR2 – the tables above tend to confirm this figure.
-During my research, I did read that higher than normal doses of SSAs may have some effect on those with less sensitive SSTRs.
-Also, SSAs seem to work better with well-differentiated tumours.
+Some people have more sensitive receptors than others and the figure of 80% appears to be the most common statistic indicating one-fifth of all patients may not be able to respond correctly to SSA treatment or get the right results from Octreoscans/SSTR PETs e.g. Ga 68 PET / Cu64 PET and/or PRRT.
+However, that needs to be taken into context as well-differentiated NETs express SSTRs at an increased frequency and higher levels compared with poorly differentiated tumours.
+But some well-differentiated types will have issues and it’s not sure why.
+In insulinomas, it is thought likely because of low expression of SSTR2 by these tumours.

 How do I know if my Somatostatin Receptors work?